-HIIG may be unsuccessful in competing against larger or more well-established business rivals more market recognition than HIIG does in certain lines of business.
+HIIG may be unsuccessful in competing against larger or more well-established business rivals

+HIIG faces competition from other specialty insurance companies, standard insurance companies and underwriting agencies, as well as from diversified financial services companies that are larger than HIIG and that have greater financial, marketing and other resources than HIIG does.
+Some of these competitors also have longer experience and more market recognition than HIIG does in certain lines of business.
 In addition, it may be difficult or prohibitively expensive for HIIG to implement technology systems and processes that are competitive with the systems and processes of these larger companies.
 HIIG cannot assure that it will maintain its current competitive position in the markets in which it operates, or that it will be able to expand its operations into new markets.
 If HIIG fails to do so, its results of operations and cash flows could be materially adversely affected.